Tokenized Money Market Funds for Treasury: A Fund Share, Not a Stablecoin (2026)

 - a stablecoin typically pays the holder no yield and is a par-redeemable payment instrument.

 Choose by whether the treasury wants yield-bearing reserve-like exposure with fund mechanics, or a payment-ready non-yield instrument — with different liquidity, counterparty, and accounting consequences.
-This is the decision the existing RWA overview does not make for you.
+This is the decision the RWA overview does not make for you.

 Accounting is not the same